|

 One of the judged events is Horticulture, and this year Joyce decided to again compete.
 She last competed in 2021, and was disappointed in the judging - a fact confirmed by those who were there.
 Joyce was the clear winner yer somehow another entry prevailed.
 Okay, don't get mad, get even.

-In previous competitions, such as at the Florida State Fair and the Strawberry Strawberry Festival, Joyce has competed very successfully, winning numerous Blue Ribbons and even some Best in Show awards.
-(A perhaps overly simplified explanation of Best in Show is that in the Fruit Competition you not only have the Blue Ribbon winner in the banana category, but that your Bananas Class winner is better that the winners of all other fruit categories, e.g. Apples Class, Oranges Class, etc. ... so in this example you are Best among all fruits competing.
-But regarding Joyce we are talking about plants, and classes of plants, and not only being the best in her class of plant, but she was judged as better than the other six horticulture class winners and hence: Best of Show.
+In previous competitions, such as at the Florida State Fair and the Strawberry Strawberry Festival, Joyce has competed very successfully, winning numerous Blue Ribbons and even some Best of Show awards.
+(A perhaps overly simplified explanation of Best in Show is that in the Fruit Competition you not only have the Blue Ribbon winner in the Banana Category, but that your Bananas Class winner is better that the winners of all other fruit categories, e.g. Apples Class, Oranges Class, etc. ... so in this example you are Best among all fruits competing.)
+Regarding Joyce, we are talking about plants, and classes of plants, and not only being the best in her class of plant, but she was judged as better than the other six horticulture class winners and hence: Best of Show.

 (It may be no surprise that that Joyce's mother Irene had also been a Best in Show winner in various Women's World categories at the Florida State Fair and at the Florida Strawberry Fest - green thumbs run in the family.)